nearbear/ValheimBepinexMods/VengefulTrees/Package/README.md

-# WishboneSlot for Valheim
+# VengefulTrees for Valheim

-This is a Bepinex mod for Valheim that lets you equip both the Wishbone and Megingjord at the same time.
+Every now and then a tree you chop will not forgive you for what you did to it and try to murder you.
+Survive and you'll hone your woodcutting skills while earing a bountiful harvest.

 ## Installation (manual)

 If you are installing this manually, do the following

-0. Install the CustomSlotItemLib mod (dependency)
 1. Extract the archive into a folder. **Do not extract into the game folder.**
 2. Move the contents of `plugins` folder into `<GameDirectory>\Bepinex\plugins`.
 3. Run the game.